 Deduplication and compression are enabled as a cluster-wide setting, but they are applied on a disk group basis.
 When you enable deduplication and compression on a vSAN cluster, redundant data within a particular disk group is reduced to a single copy.

-You can enable deduplication and compression when you create a new vSAN all-flash cluster or when you edit an existing vSAN all-flash cluster.
-For more information about creating and editing vSAN clusters, see #GUID-53571374-B3E5-4767-A372-FEB7C995AF71.
+You can enable deduplication and compression when you create a vSAN all-flash cluster or when you edit an existing vSAN all-flash cluster.
+For more information about creating and editing vSAN clusters, see "Enabling vSAN" in vSAN Planning and Deployment.

 When you enable or disable deduplication and compression, vSAN performs a rolling reformat of every disk group on every host.
 Depending on the data stored on the vSAN datastore, this process might take a long time.
 Do not perform these operations frequently.
 If you plan to disable deduplication and compression, you must first verify that enough physical capacity is available to place your data.